 What to see close-by

-Klaustur-Hof is the ideal starting place for nature and outdoor lovers for exploring the southeast Iceland.
+Klausturhof is the ideal starting place for nature and outdoor lovers for exploring southeast Iceland.

 Systrafoss.
 In our backyard is Systrafoss (Sisters Waterfall), the waterfall of Fossá river, that arises from Systravatn.
 Walking under huge builders under the waterfall is amazing.

 Systravatn.
 Systravatn (Sisters Lake) is located approx. 100 meters above Klaustur-Hof at the edge of the rocky belt.
-Walking path, up the hillside from Klaustur-Hof, leads to the lake.
-From Systravatn is a marked path after the rocky belt that leads to Kirkjugólfið (The Church Floor) ( 2 km).
+From Klausturhof starts a walking path up the hillside to the lake and there is an amazing view over the neighborhood and to the mountains.
+From Systravatn is a marked path following the rocky belt to Kirkjugólfið (The Church Floor) ( 2 km).

 Kirkjugólfið.
-Kirkjugólfið (The Church Floor) is incredible bizarre expanse of columnar basalt stone slabs, eroded and shaped by water and wind.
+Kirkjugólfið (The Church Floor) is an incredibly bizarre expanse of columnar basalt stone slabs, eroded and shaped by water and wind.
 Located at cliff side on the flat land near to the traffic circle at Kirkjubæjarklaustur.

 Systrastapi.
-Systrastapi (Sisters Rock) is a step sided rocky hill west of Klaustur-Hof (1,6 km).
-Folklore says that two nuns were buried on the rock after being burned at the stake for breaking ther vows.
+Systrastapi (Sisters Rock) is a steep-sided rocky hill west of Klausturhof (1,6 km).
+Folklore says that two nuns were buried on the rock after being burned at the stake for breaking their vows.

 Rauðárfoss.
-Rauðárfoss (Waterfall of Red River) is like a bridalveil and is located near Systrastapi.
+Rauðárfoss (Waterfall of Red River) is appr.
+20 meters high and has the shape of a like a bridal veil and is located near Systrastapi.

 What to see in the vicinity

 Dverghamrar.
-Dverghamrar (Dwarf Rocks) is the Ice Age mythological, strange, rocky formations of columna basalt, moulded by the waves when the sea level was higher.
+Dverghamrar (Dwarf Rocks) is the Ice Age mythological, strange, rocky formations of columnar basalt, molded by the waves when the sea level was higher.
 (The Ring Road, Route 1 - Just 15 km east from Klaustur).